DanielsonTavares/ecoleta/README.md

 <p>After the merge of your pull request is done, you can delete your branch.</p> -->

-## License
+## Licença

-This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/licenses/MIT) page for details.
+Este projeto está licenciado sob a MIT License - veja a página [LICENSE](https://opensource.org/licenses/MIT) para mais detalhes.

-Made with 💜 by <a href="http://github.com/DanielsonTavares">Danielson Tavares</a>
+Feito com 💜 por <a href="http://github.com/DanielsonTavares">Danielson Tavares</a>